rhoskal/flatfile-data-hooks/README.md

 - All available import file encodings should be in the docs
 - Max file sizes for both csv and excel should be in the docs
 - Unify docs (where appropriate) w/ Customer Success
+- REST swagger docs don't show payload to we can see the shape of the response
+- Need more REST endpoints

 # Maybes